JiscaH/Fortran/imputator/README.md

 This probability depends on an individuals own genotype, the genotypes of its parents and full siblings and their mates (‘anterior probability’), and the genotypes of its offspring and their mates (‘posterior probability’).
-See `Kerr_Kinghorn_1996_equations_appendix.pdf` for a colour-coded reproduction of the equations in the paper, which corrects a few typesetting errors in the original.
+See `imputator_algorithm.pdf` for details, including a colour-coded reproduction of the equations in the paper, which corrects a few typesetting errors in the original.

 The anterior and posterior probability of each individual depend on those of many others, and can therefore not be calculated all at once.